Evan Mecham: Acquittal

-The criminal case against Mecham and his brother went to trial on June 2.
+The criminal case against Mecham and his brother went to trial on June 2, 1988.
 Attorneys who analyzed the proceedings later concluded that the Mechams' lawyers' most successful strategy was keeping their clients off the witness stand.
 The jury found that prosecutors failed to prove that the Mechams knowingly erred on their campaign reports, and acquitted the brothers on all six felony charges on June 10.
+1988.

 Later life and legacy

 Following his removal from office and acquittal in his criminal trial, Mecham remained active in politics for several years.
-He served as an at-large delegate to the 1988 Republican National Convention and in 1990 he made an unsuccessful attempt to regain the governor's office.
-In 1992, he received one nomination vote for President of the United States at the Constitution Party National Convention, and then made a run for the U.S. Senate as an independent against incumbent John McCain, receiving 145,361 votes (about 10%).
+He served as an at-large delegate to the 1988 Republican National Convention at the Louisiana Superdome in New Orleans, Louisiana, in August 1988.
+Two years later in 1990, he made an unsuccessful attempt to regain the Arizona governor's office.
+In 1992, he received one nomination vote for President of the United States at the Constitution Party National Convention, and ran for the U.S. Senate as an independent against incumbent John McCain, receiving 145,361 votes (10.52%).
 In 1995, Mecham became chairman of the Constitutionalist Networking Center, a group attempting to create a grassroots organization called the Constitutionally Unified Republic for Everybody (CURE).
 CURE advocated political candidates supporting a strict interpretation of the United States Constitution.

 Mecham spent several years attempting to start a new newspaper, but was unable to secure sufficient financial backing.
 In 1999, Mecham wrote his third book, Wrongful Impeachment.
-Health issues, such as Alzheimer's disease and Parkinson's disease, first reported in 2004, forced Mecham's withdrawal from the public arena and his commitment to the dementia unit of the Arizona State Veteran's Home in Phoenix.
-Evan Mecham died on February 21, 2008.
-He is interred at the National Memorial Cemetery of Arizona alongside his wife, who died in 2012.
+Declining health, including Alzheimer's disease and Parkinson's disease, first reported in 2004, forced Mecham's withdrawal from the public arena and his commitment to the dementia unit of the Arizona State Veterans' Home in Phoenix.
+He died on February 21, 2008, in Glendale, Arizona, four years after the diagnosis, and is interred at the National Memorial Cemetery of Arizona in Phoenix.
+His wife, who died four years later in 2012, was buried alongside him.